 Children and young people's best interests should be the guiding principle in any treatment decisions;

-With the exception of Epidyolex (a CBD add-on treatment for Dravet syndrome and Lennox-Gastaut syndrome), the NHS does not routinely prescribe and fund cannabis-based medicines; decisions are made locally about whether an individual child should be prescribed such a treatment;
+With the exception of Epidyolex (a CBD add-on treatment for Dravet syndrome and Lennox-Gastaut syndrome), the NHS does not routinely prescribe and fund cannabis-based medicines.
+Decisions are made locally about whether an individual child should be prescribed such a treatment;

-Cannabis-based medicines are not the same as raw cannabis (which is illegal) or other cannabis products you can buy online or on the high street; these have not been tested to make sure they are safe and effective in the same way as licensed medicines;
+Cannabis-based medicines are not the same as raw cannabis (which is illegal) or other cannabis products you can buy online or on the high street.
+These have not been tested to make sure they are safe and effective in the same way as licensed medicines;

 You should not attempt to use any cannabis products you can buy online or on the high street as an anti-epileptic treatment;

-Cannabis-based medicines for epilepsy have two primary active ingredients: CBD (cannabidiol) which is non-psychoactive and THC (tetrahydrocannabinol) which is psychoactive and results in a so-called “high”; the relative safety of THC use in children is unknown but there is concern it may cause permanent damage to the brain;
+Cannabis-based medicines for epilepsy have two primary active ingredients: CBD (cannabidiol) which is non-psychoactive and THC (tetrahydrocannabinol) which is psychoactive and results in a so-called “high”;

 Epidyolex is a pharmaceutically prepared CBD add-on treatment (used alongside clobazam) for the treatment of seizures in children with Dravet syndrome or Lennox-Gastaut syndrome;